LuvKatie/odin-rps/README.md

-# Odin - Rock, Paper, Scissors project
+# Odin - Rock, Paper, Scissors

 Recreating : Rock, Paper, and Scissors in Javascript and Flexbox.